alishavinod/nutrition-assistant/README.md

 # Nutrition Planner Demo

 Showcase-ready repo with a structured backend/frontend split.
 FastAPI powers the API; a static UI works on GitHub Pages and calls your backend.
-Uses a dummy pricing catalog (no real product API) and an optional local LLM via Ollama.
+Uses a dummy pricing catalog (no real product API) and a local LLM via Ollama.

 ## Repo Layout
 - `src/app/` — FastAPI app.